 Share Your Success!

 This Raclette Grilled Cheese with Mushrooms and Thyme is sure to have you checking the morning clock and rushing to your lunch break.
 We hope this sophisticated, grown-up approved grilled cheese will satisfy both your inner-child’s cravings and your adulting foodie self.
 It sure does for us!
-If this recipe makes its way to your table be sure to drop us a comment below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We love having a seat at your table, you’ll always have one at ours!Print
+When this recipe makes its way to your table, be sure to drop us a star rating!
+And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
+We’d love to feature you on social!
+We love having a seat at your table, you’ll always have one at ours.
+Cheers!